 | |

-The Lower Boise Watershed Council works to address water quality issues in our watershed.
-Water quality improvements focus on restoring or maintaining beneficial river uses, such as fish habitat.
+The Lower Boise Watershed Council works to address and improve water quality issues in our watershed.
+Water quality improvements focus on restoring or maintaining beneficial river uses, such as fish habitat and recreation.

-The mainstem Boise River and some of its tributaries are water quality limited, or impaired by pollutants, in certain reaches.
+Certain reaches of the mainstem lower Boise River and some of its tributaries are impaired by pollutants.
 By figuring out exactly where the problems are, we can figure out the most effective solutions.

-The entire mainstem Boise River has too much sediment.
-From Star to the Snake River, bacteria levels are also too high in the mainstem Boise River.
-Within the river, temperatures are elevated, phosphorous concentrations are high, and pathogens have also been found.
-Fishing and swimming, beneficial uses in the Boise River, are limited primarily by sediment and bacteria.
-Uses in the downstream Snake River are limited primarily by phosphorous, sediment, and bacteria.
-So, sediment, bacteria, and phosphorous are the current focus for pollutant reduction.
+For example, the entire mainstem Boise River and many of its tributaries have too much sediment.
+Within the river, temperatures are elevated, phosphorous concentrations are high, and bacteriological pathogens have also been found.
+In addition, uses in the downstream Snake River are limited primarily by phosphorous, sediment, and bacteria from the lower Boise River.

 |